-As a gifted teacher for the public school system, I was proud of working with students and encouraging their high-abilities, yet I have always secretly wanted to do something on a grander scale and it pretty much killed me every day to drop my one-year-old off at the babysitter each day, and not being at home when my 13-year old came home from school.
+As a gifted teacher for the public school system, I was proud of working with students and encouraging their high-abilities, yet I have always secretly wanted to do something on a grander scale.

-About a month after staying home and wondering what I would do while my baby was sleeping twice a day since the original fear was starting to wane with every new seizure-free day, I became restless and wanted to share some ideas of things that worked for me in my classroom with other teachers.
-Thus, The Organized Classroom Blog (now renamed as Organized Classroom) was born at the end of January 2011!
-I also created a Facebook fan page, and started playing with Twitter, and other social media.
-I liked to include fun little videos tips in my blog posts, which not many were doing at the time.
+About a month after staying home, I became restless and wanted to share some ideas of things that worked for me in my classroom with other teachers.
+Thus, Organized Classroom was born at the end of January 2011!

 When looking at trends on Pinterest, I could see that teachers LOVED to repin all the super fun make it yourself type projects for their classrooms, so I then started another collaborative blog (with far fewer contributors) called Classroom DIY.
 It was a hit from the beginning!